 Developed emotional sensitivity

 The Kodály Concept has far reaching implications in psychology, logic, reasoning, aesthetics, creativity, etc. Students develop their musical thinking, and inner hearing through direct experience with the elements of music.
-Through the relative Solmization System they develop the sense of relative pitch; through a special rhythm training, they resolve not only rhythmical problems, but muscular co-ordination problems as well.
-Through the knowledge of basic music theory, they learn to understand the music which they play; they learn to memorize through the mind instead of through mechanical drilling of the fingers.
+Through the relative Solmization System they develop a sense of relative pitch; through special rhythm training, they resolve not only rhythmical problems, but muscular coordination problems as well.
+Through the knowledge of basic music theory, they learn to understand the music they play; they learn to memorize through the mind instead of through mechanical drilling of the fingers.

-The Kodály Method sharpens the student’s mental faculties, mental discipline, and develops a high level of imagination.
-As a result of this training the student can learn to hear the printed notes in his imagination, without the help of an instrument, and also will be able to write down music to which he listens.
+The Kodály Method sharpens the student’s mental discipline, and develops a high level of imagination.
+As a result of this training the student can learn to hear the printed notes in their imagination, without the help of an instrument, and also will be able to write down music to which they listen.

 About Zoltán Kodály (1882 - 1967)

-Kodály believed that music is meant to develop one’s entire being-personality, intellect and emotions.
+Kodály believed that music is meant to develop one’s entire being - personality, intellect and emotions.
 He said, “music is a spiritual food for everybody.
 So I studied how to make more people accessible to good music.”
-(Kodály, 1966) Kodály realized this was part of everyone’s basic heritage and was necessary for human development and should be started at as early an age as possible.
+Kodály realized this was part of everyone’s basic heritage and was necessary for human development, and should be started at as early an age as possible.
 Jenö Ádám, an early and prominent colleague of Kodály, stated, “The most important thing is to actualize the instinctive love of the child for singing and playing, to realize the changing of his moods through the songs, his feelings, his experiences – in other words, to bring about the miracle of music”.